davidvoler/social-transport/README.md

 This solution will encourage cooperation, sharing your transport offer might be interpreted as a threat in a competitive market.
 However when transport is shared and social more people will use public and private transport.

+#Architecture

+We have the following elements:

+Provider
+    Admin Application
+    Driver Application
+Central Server/Database

+The provider publishes his services using Social Transport API.
+The driver Application is used to get car/bus/taxi location and set availability (and number of seats available)

+Provider Example:
+Friends Carpool Application.
+ Our application will offer car pooling based on facebook or other social networks friends.
+ User can moderate people in his carpool list.
+Compensation will be handled by the application.

+#API

+Group
+Route
+Route Status

+##Questions
+Providers - Central Server relationship.
+Should the routes be managed centrally.
+Providers will update a central server with routes and status and the social-transport will provide this information to the commuters.
+The other options is that the providers will manage routes and the cntral server will query this information online.

 #Technology
 We choose the following technologies in our prototype:

 Database - Mondodb
 Server/Application Login - Python/Tornado
 Client Side - Angularjs, angular material design